PolianaBelo/cypress-api-testing/README.md

 # Cypress API Testing

 Test project to validade the endpoints Create program, Create Brand and Create location from FIDEL API (https://reference.fidel.uk/reference).
-It was developed using Visual Studio Code.
+This project was developed using Visual Studio Code.

 ## Project Structure

 ### Fixtures

-* AuthData: contains input data needed to authentication requests
+* AuthData: contains input data needed to authentication requests.
-* brandData: contains input data needed to brand endpoint requests
+* brandData: contains input data needed to brand endpoint requests.
-* locationData: contains input data needed to location endpoint requests
+* locationData: contains input data needed to location endpoint requests.

 ### Integration

-* Holds the test files that are grouped by each endpoint
+* Holds the test files that are grouped by each endpoint.

 ### Support

-* Holds the implementation of the requests required for the test suites
+* Holds the implementation of the requests required for the test suites.

 ## Getting Started